 At the end of the day, healthcare is, and always will be, an industry that depends heavily on the skills, judgment and deep commitment from those who take care of patients.
 For those who choose this profession, like the airline captain, it must be more than just a job to pay the bills.
 Mistakes can have massively serious consequences.

 During a recruiting trip to Manila, The Republic of the Philippines in 1992, I interviewed a very bright and passionate registered nurse.
 She had just completed a 12-hour shift in a 12-bed intensive care unit at one of the nation’s largest public hospitals.
 This facility lacked most of the modern technological equipment that American care givers have long come to rely on.
-She and four patient care technicians — she said she was the only nurse in the unit — had to manually check vital signs, manually monitor pressures and other requirements for care.
-She looked forward to moving to the US where she would earn five times more money so that she could support her family in Manila, and she was excited about having access to the latest technology and equipment she had read about in nursing school.
+She and four patient care technicians – she said she was the only nurse in the unit – had to manually check vital signs, manually monitor pressures and other requirements for care.
+She looked forward to moving to the US where she would earn five times more money so that she could support her family in Manila, and she was excited about having access to the latest technology and equipment, including basic things like hygienic molded doors to lower the chance of infection in the intensive care unit, which she had read about in nursing school.
 But she was also concerned that with all that technology, her nursing skills would suffer.

 Whether her concerns are accurate or justified, or not, it made me think about the state of healthcare and the proliferation of technology – our version of the global arms war – where organizations spend millions upon millions of dollars to have the latest and the best equipment.
 Yes, they spend it for the patients, but they also want to beat the competitor hospital down the street.
 It begs the question, is it making our care better, and safer?